The aim of this guide is to onboard someone into Decentralized Finance, or DeFi in short, as quickly as possible without going into technicals.

 If a service provides means to freeze funds or censor users it cannot be classified as a DeFi service.

-Bitcoin and Ethereum are the original decentralized finance systems.
+Bitcoin and Ethereum are the DeFi systems.
 Both are now controlled by large networks of distributed computers, not central authorities.

 Few years later, Ethereum took the idea further and enabled conditional transactions.
 It enabled programmers to build complex financial services that are always online, censorship resistant and autonomous.